Take a nice, deep breath...

 • More advanced animation and implementation with Lottie

-• Juggling multiple projects with multiple product owners and personalities
+• Juggling multiple projects with multiple amazing product owners and personalities

-• Visual development hand-off in layers to best represent the brand intentions
+• Visual development hand-off in cross-sections to best represent the brand intentions

 Challenges